Customer Service: Does Our Experience Dull Our Empathy?

 - Vulnerability of having to trust others with their success

-- Being aware of how they feel outside of work when they are customers.
+- Being aware of how they feel outside of work when they are customers

 From my professional experience to your success,

-Kate Nasser, The People-Skills Coach™
+Kate Nasser, The People Skills Coach™

 Related Posts:

-Kate Nasser, The People-Skills Coach™, delivers coaching, consulting, workshops, and keynotes on customer service experience, teamwork, and leading change.
-She turns interaction obstacles into business success.
+Kate Nasser, The People Skills Coach™, delivers coaching, consulting, training, and keynotes on leading change, employee engagement, teamwork, and delivering the ultimate customer service.
+She turns interaction obstacles into interpersonal success.
 See this site for workshop outlines, keynote footage, and customer results.

 Great article, Kate